askpt/openfeature-dotnet-workshop/Workshop.md

 ### Expected Outcome

 You should see the statistics header toggle on and off based on your feature flag value.

+### Learning Outcomes

+- Understand that feature flags are an application development practice that can be impemented basically (but as we'll see, can also become quite powerful and complex).

 ---